Featured Image

 • Remedial costs for the downtime caused.

-For example, one of our clients in 2021 had a significant issue where their entire website went down due to a server issue, and the stress on the direct team was unbearable to some that we found grown men crying because they felt they had let down their team and business.
+For example, one of our clients in 2021 had a significant Cost of Website Downtime issue where their entire website went down due to a server issue, and the stress on the direct team was unbearable to some that we found grown men crying because they felt they had let down their team and business.

 Not only were clients impacted but business partners too, and it was a loss of reputation for the business.